The Encyclopedia of Arda The Encyclopedia of Arda Interactive Edition available now

 2

-No direct English interpretation of the name 'Barahir' exists, but an Old English translation is given in volume 4 of The History of Middle-earth.
-This is Beadohun (incorporating beadu, 'battle'), hence the tentative translation given above.
+An Old English translation is given in volume IV of The History of Middle-earth.
+This is Beadohun (incorporating beadu, 'battle'), so the 'fiery' in Barahir's name apparently refers to the urge for battle.

 For acknowledgements and references, see the Disclaimer & Bibliography page.